albertvisser/scripts/readme.rst

     syntax check the specified python file(s) (using py_compile) **qtdemo**
     starts up the Qt5 demo program
-**reaper**
+**readme**
+    `binfab` command to view the ven HTML rendering of a project's readme file **reaper**
     starts linux version of reaper
+**repotestfail**
+    shortcut for `binfab repo.find-failing-tests` to show only the failing unittests for a given repo.
+    If no repo given, do all.
+**repoteststats**
+    shortcut for `binfab repo.find-failing-tests` to show unittest coverage for a given repo.
+    If no repo given, do all.
 **repocheck**
     shortcut for `binfab repo.check-local`, to check for changes in local repos **repolog**